 It’s not just the paint job that adds value to your home; it’s how the paint interacts with every other color in the house.
 Adding color to your home increases comfort and beauty, and you can choose the colors.

 Most individuals want to do this but don’t know how or where to start.
-This article explains how varied estimations and projects affect final costs.
+This article explains how varied estimations and projects affect final cost to paint a house.

 Interior painting costs depend on many factors.
 It costs $1.50 to $4 and $3 to $6 with the ceiling and trim.